Amg9794/Dynamic-Questioning-System-for-claim-recovery/README.md

 **Meeami Technologies — ML Engineering Assessment**

-A state-driven, streaming question engine for vehicle insurance claim intake.
+A state-driven, question engine for vehicle insurance claim intake.
 The system conducts a structured interview with a claimant, selecting the next best question from a 1,200-question bank based on the evolving claim state — with no ML in the retrieval path.

 ---